Prag8855/aab/content/guides/permanent-residence.md

 ### Required documents for everyone

 - [ ] **Passport**
-    If you [apply online](/guides/berlin-auslanderbehorde-appointment#send-your-documents-and-wait), include a colour scan of your passport.
-If you go in person, bring your passport.
+    When you [apply online](/guides/berlin-auslanderbehorde-appointment#send-your-documents-and-wait), include a colour scan of your passport.
+When you go in person, bring your passport.
 You get it back during the appointment; they do not keep it.
-- [ ] **Current residence permit**[^24]
 - [ ] **Proof of health insurance**
     You need valid [health insurance](/glossary/Krankenversicherung).
 Travel insurance is not accepted.
     - [ ] **Health insurance card**